 9) Freeze coconut water or sports drinks in ice trays

-Other remedies that have been shown to relieve morning sickness include stress-relief and relaxation techniques as well as taking vitamin B6 supplements (always talk to your doctor before taking a supplement).
+Other remedies that have been shown to relieve morning sickness include stress-relief and relaxation techniques.

 Is it unpleasant?
 Yes.
 However, don’t let morning sickness stress you out.
-Your baby will get everything it needs nutrient-wise from the little bits you’re able to consume here and there between the bad spells.
-Once you hit that second trimester (week 14!) odds are you’ll be feeling like the glowing pregnant mama you’ve always wanted to be.
+Your baby will get everything it needs nutrient-wise from what you’re able to consume here and there between the bad spells.
+Once you hit that second trimester odds are you’ll be feeling like the glowing pregnant mama you’ve always wanted to be.